 When it comes to worrying, Jesus isn't trying to shame us into not worrying.
 Instead, He is saying it is unnecessary to hurt ourselves in this way.
 He is offering relief from responsibilities that are not ours.
 While it is our responsibility to make the wisest choices with our time, opportunities, and resources, we need to realize that we are not responsible for the end results.

 It is not your responsibility to win a contest.
-It is not your responsibility to ace every test, even if it is your responsibility to study.
+It is not your responsibility to ace every test—even if it is your responsibility to study.
 It is not your responsibility to make your peers happy, even if it is your responsibility to treat everyone with kindness and integrity.
 Do you see the difference?

 Many times, stress stems from us seeking so, so hard to do everything in our own strength.
 But Paul reminds us that true strength comes from God Himself.
 Our imperfections are beautiful opportunities for God's grace to shine through the cracks.

-Jesus said life wouldn't be easy (John 16:33).
-And yet, not all stress stems from "simple" worry either.
+Of course, not all stress stems from "simple" worry.
 Many people in the Bible underwent stress even while turning to God.
 David wrote multiple psalms crying out to God in pure anguish while he was being hunted by his own son.
-Jesus Himself poured out His anguish to God in the Garden of Gethsemane before His crucifixion.
+Jesus poured out His anguish to God in the Garden of Gethsemane before His crucifixion.
 Job underwent countless trials and betrayals and physical afflictions to the point of deep despair.
-Today, many people struggle to overcome pasts of abuse, mental health problems (and the stigma that comes with them), and enormous family tragedies.

 To be stressed is not sinful.
-God does not promise that life will be smooth if we turn to Him, but He does promise to be our Rock and Provider through rocky seasons of life—long or short as they may be (Psalm 18:2; Romans 5:1-21).
-There is nothing too little or too great to bring before God.
-Whether we are scared to stand up in class to give a speech, or go to the grocery store for the family, or suffering (or recovering) from a string of abusive environments and relationships, stress is going to happen.
+God does not promise that life will be smooth if we turn to Him, but He does promise to be our Rock and Provider through stormy seasons of life—long or short as they may be (Psalm 18:2; Romans 5:1-21).

 "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." —Philippians 4:6-7